 Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

-R22 refrigerant is no longer made in North America.
+R22 refrigerant is no longer manufactured in North America.

-You can purchase recycled R22 now for existing air conditioning systems that use this specific refrigerant.
+You can get recycled R22 now for existing air conditioning systems that use this specific refrigerant.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-1) Purchase an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which uses the approved air conditioner refrigerant.

-3) Continue to use recycled R22 until 2020.
+3) Stick with using recycled R22 until 2020.